jenkinsci/postbuildscript-plugin/README.md

 * Groovy scripts
 * Build steps

 You can configure these actions depending on the build status (i.e., only run when build is successful).

-With version 1.1.0 scripts can be executed on the master, on slaves or both.
+Scripts can also be executed on the master, on slaves or both.
+On matrix projects, the build can be executed on each axis.

-Please refer to the [plugin description](https://wiki.jenkins.io/display/JENKINS/PostBuildScript+Plugin) for further information.
+Please refer to the [plugin description](https://plugins.jenkins.io/postbuildscript) for further information.

 ## Downloads